chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 /conf/adminUsers.json
 ```

+The passwords are stored as a salted hash derived from 102400 iterations of the PBKDF2 algorithm with HmacSHA-2.
+Each password uses a different salt so that identical passwords result in different stored hashes.

 ### Node Manager and API Gateway Group passphrases

 The following file contains the hashed passphrases for Node Managers and API Gateway groups.